 This involves either reducing the price for a particular time (e.g. early evening) or providing more stock at the same price.
+Both do very little for public order but can be very effective at increasing sales.
 Do remember that these sales are at a much lower margin than your normal sales.
 For example, a promotion where the beer normally being sold for £3.60 (see 'drinks margin') is sold instead for £2.40: